 Partner views on trainee roles at Lewis Silkin

-Here you can read some Q and As from our Training principles Matthew Rowbotham and Shalina Crossley.
+Here you can read some Q&A's from our Training Principals Matthew Rowbotham and Shalina Crossley.

 Matthew Rowbotham, Trainee Recruitment Partner

 What is your role as Trainee Recruitment Partner?

 I coordinate and oversee the process of trainee recruitment.
 So amongst other things I’m involved in the design of our application process, and oversee our assessment days.
 It’s both satisfying and very challenging, because we get a lot of great candidates from all sorts of backgrounds.
 It’s very hard to assess people’s potential when they’ve had such different experiences, but I like to think we do a good job.

 My main role now is as head of the Tax, Reward and Incentives group, but when I joined in 2013 I was a senior associate with a focus on the tax issues associated with corporate and commercial transactions.
 From the very first people I met (partners in the Corporate team and HR), it was clear Lewis Silkin had a completely different culture and energy to most firms.
 I found the sector specialisms interesting but only had a surface knowledge of them at the time – it was the people that made all the difference, because I knew my role was going to involve a lot of slotting into teams where tax was a component part of a broader project.

 Other people I know have different reasons for joining – the quality and profile of the work we do is fantastic, particularly in our divisional specialisms, but it’s important that those specialisms don’t overshadow the amazing work being done in Real Estate or Dispute Resolution for instance.

 What does Lewis Silkin look for in a Trainee?